 Moreover, the bogie travel should not be a problem.

 Finally, while we’re at it, I embarked on the decal!
 Two pockets ordered, one with white background, the other with transparent one.
 Obviously, for the Res wagon, white marking can only be obtained with a white background.
 After a few more or less satisfactory blank tests (an article about it is being written), I replace the self-adhesive paper, the most difficult is to take the paper off without leaving glue traces.
 The “decals”, as the initiates say, can be easily (re) positioned.
 Note that I have changed the colour of the print.
 See what it says at the bottom of the page.

 The original brake wheels are very coarse and mispositioned.
 There are very fine photo-etched ones, but they have the disadvantage of being flat and not conical.
 Their ideal diameter is 5 mm.
 Here, they are ø 6, one plastic, and the other brass.

 The problem is that there is no support, the old wheels were simply glued on the chassis reinforcement, and too low.
 I therefore glue a ø 1.2 polystyrene round into the reinforcement perforation, which has been previously drilled in its axis, on each side, by a ø 0.4 hole.
 It receives the ø 0.3 nickel silver wheel shafts.

-Several ranchers were broken, so I decided to replace them with surplus parts coming from Oskar and Roco wagons.
+Several stakes were broken, so I decided to replace them with surplus parts coming from Oskar and Roco wagons.
 The longest thing is to properly make the old ones flush without damaging the body.
 Then we must drill to the proper diameter (1.3 mm for me).
 The fact that there are two different types of stakes does not bother me: one can see this on real wagons.

 The most visible details that are still missing would be the brake handles and the purge pull, shown in the diagram above.
 We’ll see that… one day…